SoftUni-Internal/interactive-content/RO/02-Generics-RO/05-Type-Parameter-Bounds.md

     }
 }
 ```
-The code above will produce a compile-time error - `The method intValue() is undefined for the type T`.
+The code above will produce a compile-time error - "**The method intValue() is undefined for the type T**".

-The error occurs as there is no way for the compiler to know type `T` will always be used for numeric classes.
+The error occurs as there is no way for the compiler to know type "**T**" will always be used for numeric classes.

 We need a bounded type to restrict the types that can be used for a parameterized type.

-To declare a bounded type parameter, list the type parameter's name, followed by the `extends` keyword, followed by its **upper bound**.
+To declare a bounded type parameter, list the type parameter's name, followed by the "**extends**" keyword, followed by its **upper bound**.

-In our case, that will be a `Number` class.
+In our case, that will be a "**Number**" class.

 ```java
 T extends Number